denglinc/LegBiCal/cuda/README.md

 Torch/CUDA implementation of covariance tuning through differentiable filter replay.
 A contact-aided right-invariant InEKF is replayed over rollout data in Torch tensors, the covariance parameters are trainable SPD blocks, and training runs truncated BPTT through rollout chunks with a standard Torch optimizer.
 This is a practical CUDA path for covariance tuning, not the symbolic KKT/Fatrop implementation from the paper.

+## Estimator

+This CUDA implementation uses the contact-aided invariant EKF estimator from Hartley et al. (2020) on Unitree G1.
+For estimator details, see “Contact-aided invariant extended Kalman filtering for robot state estimation”: https://doi.org/10.1177/0278364919894385

 ## Code Path

 - `src/estimation_calibration_cuda/invariant_ekf.py` — right-invariant InEKF replay with dynamic contact insertion/removal, written as a Torch tensor graph so the replay stays differentiable with respect to the process and kinematic measurement covariances. `replay_inekf_torch` runs a full rollout; `start_filter` / `run_rows` / `detach_filter` split the same replay into blocks for truncated BPTT.